Unforgiven (2002): Raw

+Also beginning on the September 23 episode of Raw, the WWE Women's Championship became exclusive to the Raw brand.

+SmackDown

 On the SmackDown! following Unforgiven, The Undertaker defeated Matt Hardy, who had interfered in his WWE Championship match against Brock Lesnar at Unforgiven.
 After the match, Lesnar attacked The Undertaker with the title belt.
 The following week, Lesnar helped Hardy defeat The Undertaker in a Falls Count Anywhere match, after executing an F-5 on The Undertaker.
 After the match, Lesnar broke The Undertaker's hand with a propane tank.
 Later that night, Lesnar was informed by SmackDown!
 General Manager Stephanie McMahon that he would defend the title against The Undertaker, despite his broken hand, in a Hell in a Cell match at No Mercy.
 On the October 17 episode of SmackDown!, Lesnar and Heyman demanded that Stephanie ban The Undertaker from using his cast as a weapon inside Hell in a Cell.
 However, following Lesnar's match with Chuck Palumbo later that night, The Undertaker attacked Lesnar with the cast, after which Stephanie ultimately allowed The Undertaker to wear the cast.
 At No Mercy, Lesnar defeated The Undertaker to retain the WWE Championship.